ondalabs/OLGhostAlertView/README.md

 Just like with UIAlertView, the dismissal of the view is handled by the view itself, so there's no need to call anything else.
 If you do want to dismiss it manually, just call `hide` on the instance.

+OLGhostAlertView has to be `show`n in or after `viewDidAppear:` is invoked on the Root View Controller.
+If you attempt to call `show` before that, the instance may not be visible on the screen.

 ### Init methods